Jasper-27/FruitMachine/README.md

 # FruitMachine

- A fruit machine i made in college
+### A crappy fruit machine program I made in school.
+Go easy on me, this was the first GUI I ever made.